brayschurman/neat-things/Databases/normalization.md

-# Normalization: An Elven Tale of Orderliness

-Normalization, a discipline practiced by the wise elves, is the process of efficiently organizing data in a database.
-There exist various stages, known as normal forms, each depending on the previous, much like an intricate story passed down through the ages.
-Herein, we shall delve into the first three.
-Learn more about it on [Wikipedia](https://en.wikipedia.org/wiki/Database_normalization).
+# Database Normalization

+Each form of normalization depends on its predecessor.

-## The 1st Normal Form: The Single Valued Cell
+## 1st Normal Form

-In this form, we ensure:

--   Each cell is single valued, akin to an elf focusing on a single task.
+- Each cell contains a single value.
--   Entries in a column are of the same type, much like an elven kin sharing the same lineage.
+- Entries in a column are of the same kind.
--   Rows are unique and uniquely identified, as each elf is distinct and has a unique name.
+- Rows are unique and identified uniquely.

-> **For instance**, [Spotify](https://www.spotify.com/) uses unique identifiers for each of its songs, albums, and artists, thus ensuring that each row is unique and uniquely identified.
-They also ensure that entries in a column, such as 'song duration' or 'artist name', are of the same type.
+> **Example**, in Airbnb's case, if we have a 'Guest' table, it's better not to have columns for 'GuestName' and 'GuestAddress' in the same table.
+Instead, we should create separate tables for 'GuestName' and 'GuestAddress', and then reference these in the 'Guest' table.

-## The 2nd Normal Form: The Dependence on the Primary Key
+## 2nd Normal Form

-At this level, we adhere to the principle of each attribute (non-key column) being dependent on the primary key.
-It mirrors the elven way of life where everything depends on their ruler, the primary key.
+- All attributes (non-key columns) are dependent on the primary key.

-> **For instance**, imagine a table in Airbnb's database named 'PropertyBookings'.
-Here, we would only need 'PropertyID' and not 'PropertyName', since the name can be determined from the 'PropertyID', much like the elven king's decree determining the actions of his subjects.
-Airbnb would employ such a strategy to ensure that their booking data adheres to the second normal form.
+> **Example**, for Airbnb's 'PropertyBooking' table, we only need 'PropertyID' and not 'PropertyName', as the name can be determined from the 'PropertyID'.

-## The 3rd Normal Form: "Nothing but the key"
+## 3rd Normal Form

+- "Nothing but the key" - no transitive dependencies.
-This form abides by the adage "Nothing but the key", emphasizing the elimination of transitive dependencies.
-It requires all fields to be only determinable by the primary key, similar to the way an elf's lineage is defined by their ancestor's name.

-> **For instance**, a Spotify table containing 'SongID', 'AlbumID', and 'AlbumReleaseYear' properties exhibits a transitive dependency.
-'AlbumReleaseYear' depends on 'AlbumID', which in turn depends on 'SongID'.
-To adhere to the 3rd Normal Form, 'AlbumReleaseYear' should be moved to a separate 'Albums' table and referenced there, much like the elven practice of associating characteristics with specific elven clans.

-Want to delve deeper into database normalization?
-Visit this comprehensive guide at [StudyTonight](https://www.studytonight.com/dbms/database-normal-forms.php).
+- All fields must only be determined by the primary key.

+> **Example**, suppose Airbnb has a 'HostRating' table with the properties 'HostID' -> 'HostExperienceLevel' -> 'HostRating'.
+This table isn't in 3NF because 'HostRating' is a transitive dependency and should be moved to a separate 'HostExperienceLevel' table, then referenced from there.